rwb/c200/README.md

 #### Practice Exercises for this Week

 - Problems 5.1a, 5.1c, 5.2, 5.3a, 5.3b, 5.4, 5.5, 5.6, 5.7, 5.8, 5.10, and 5.11
-- Excluded problems which you do not need to do include: 5.1b, 5.3c, and 5.9 (there will not be any exam questions like these questions).
+- Excluded problems which you do not need to do: 5.1b, 5.3c, and 5.9 (there will not be any exam questions like these questions).